The New England Journal of Medicine December 16, 2010

 Setting

-Population Patients with NYHA class II or III heart failure, left ventricular ejection fraction of 30% or less, and intrinsic QRS duration of 120 ms or more (or paced QRS of 200 ms or more)
+Population Patients with New York Heart Association (NYHA) class II or III heart failure, a left ventricular ejection fraction (LVEF) ≤ 30%, and an intrinsic QRS duration ≥ 120 msec (or a paced QRS duration ≥ 200 msec).

-Intervention Implantable cardioverter-defibrillator (ICD) plus cardiac resynchronization therapy (CRT)
+Intervention Implantable cardioverter-defibrillator (ICD) plus cardiac-resynchronization therapy (CRT-D) in addition to optimal medical therapy.

 Study Limitations